rehierl/node-tree-outliner/3-0-0-associations.md

 Once a section's first node is entered, this first node and any subsequent node must be associated with it.
-An algorithm therefore needs additional rules that enable it to determine when to begin associating subsequent nodes with a given section.
+An algorithm therefore needs additional rules that enable it to determine when to begin associating nodes with a given section.

 A section counts as being "open" as soon as the next subsequent node must be associated with it.

 *closed state*

-Any section will eventually end at some point.
+Any section must eventually end at some point.
 By default, that point is reached when the initial/root node of the process is being exited.

 This default case is obviously insufficient, because the very last node of